tuyenphk/3D-RECONSTRUCTION-TOOL/README.md

 <strong>Client-side</Strong>
 1. clone the project into your local machine: git clone https://github.com/tuyenphk/3D-RECONSTRUCTION-TOOL.git
-2. change the directory to client: cd client
+2. change the directory to client: <strong>cd client</strong>
-3. install dependencies: npm install (Make sure install all dependencies in the package.json)
+3. install dependencies: <strong>npm install</strong> (Make sure install all dependencies in the package.json)
-4. run the react application: npm start
+4. run the react application: <strong>npm start</strong>

 <strong>Server-side</Strong>
-1. cd server
+1. change the directory to the backend folder: <strong>cd server</strong>
-2. install dependencie: npm install --save multer express cors body-parser @google-cloud/storage
+2. install dependencie: <strong>npm install --save multer express cors body-parser @google-cloud/storage</strong>
-3. node index.js
+3. run the backend server: <strong>node index.js<strong>

 # Instruction on how to use the release and how to test